a) Private day care in the US

 Needless to try to describe how shocked we were… With Leyla’s results, all the red marks, as much as with the fact that the teacher didn’t say anything to us about it!!

 So we asked for an appointment with the teacher.
-And then she repeated the remarks: Leyla was smart enough, there was nothing wrong with her, but she didn’t seem to pay attention when there was a test, and would be reluctant to stop drawing or playing when the teacher was teaching something.
+And then she repeated the remarks: Leyla was smart enough, there was nothing wrong with her, her French level was good enough, but she didn’t seem to pay attention when there was a test, and would be reluctant to stop drawing or playing when the teacher was teaching something.

 Leyla understood, and from that day on, she has been a A student.